 Confluence employs fundamental and cyclical security analysis methods, which vary by the type of portfolio strategy provided.
 Confluence's Equity strategies, which are comprised of common equity securities of companies, utilize a bottom-up, fundamental approach.
-Confluence's Asset Allocation and Fixed Income strategies, and the fixed income portion of our Balanced strategies, are implemented using exchange-traded funds ("ETFs"), and utilize a top-down, cyclical approach.
-An ETF is an individual security that trades on an exchange and represents a basket of securities or other assets that are designed to track the performance of targeted indices, sectors or asset classes.
+Confluence's Asset Allocation and Fixed Income strategies, and the fixed income portion of our Balanced accounts, are implemented using exchange-traded funds ("ETFs") and utilize a top-down, cyclical approach.
+An ETF is an individual security that trades on an exchange and represents a basket of securities or other assets that are typically designed to track the performance of targeted indices, sectors, or asset classes.
 The firm's Global Hard Assets strategy, which is primarily comprised of common equity securities and a portion of ETFs, utilizes a combination of the above two approaches.
-Confluence also manages sector-specific strategies (e.g., Business Development Companies, Real Estate Investment Trusts and Utilities) that utilize both top-down and bottom-up approaches.
+Confluence also manages sector-specific strategies (e.g., Business Development Companies, Real Estate Investment Trusts, and Utilities) that utilize both top-down and bottom-up approaches.

-For the Increasing Dividend Equity Account ("IDEA") Plus strategy, which is an equity strategy combined with a covered call option strategy on the S&P 500 Index, the firm analyzes option securities for their strike price, premium, volatility and term.
+For the Increasing Dividend Equity Account ("IDEA") Plus strategy, which is an equity strategy combined with a covered call option strategy on the S&P 500 Index, the firm analyzes option securities for their strike price, premium, volatility, and term.
 Approximately 75% of the portfolio is the IDEA portfolio of common equity securities, in which the stock selection utilizes qualitative analyses in an attempt to identify high-quality companies with long track records of distributing earnings to shareholders through dividends.
-The remaining 25% consists of an ETF position in the S&P 500 Index with a corresponding covered call position, although this allocation can range at times from 15% to 40% of the portfolio.
+The remaining 25% consists of an ETF position in the S&P 500 Index with a corresponding covered call position, although this allocation will fluctuate due to account size and/or the price of the Index.

 A substantial portion of investment research is generated in-house.
-Confluence also utilizes external research sources, such as Bloomberg, Haver Analytics, Ned Davis, FactSet, Advantage Data and various governmental banking and agency data.
+Confluence also utilizes external research sources, such as Bloomberg, Haver Analytics, Strategas, Morningstar, Ned Davis, FactSet, Refinitiv, and various governmental banking and agency data.
 Confluence will also utilize analytics from other private market research institutions.